 Understanding Childhood Obesity

 Childhood obesity is a serious public health threat.
 According to the Centers for Disease Control and Prevention, childhood obesity affects 12.7 million infants, children, and adolescents ages 2 to 19.
-Treating childhood obesity requires an understanding of the patient's family and cultural background as well as medical and psychological expertise.
+Childhood obesity treatment requires an understanding of the patient’s family and cultural background as well as medical and psychological expertise.

 The Pediatric Obesity Algorithm® guidelines are a clinical tool to help health care professionals make informed decisions when treating obesity in children.
-They provide age-specific recommendations and a staged treatment approach for treating childhood obesity.
+This resource provides age-specific recommendations and a staged treatment approach for treating childhood obesity.